slsa-framework/slsa-verifier/README.md

     	expected source repository that should have produced the binary, e.g. github.com/some/repo -tag string
-    	[optional] expected tag the binary was compiled from
+    	[optional] expected tag the binary was compiled from -versioned-tag string
+    	[optional] expected version the binary was compiled from.
+Uses semantic version to match the tag
 ```

 ### Example